lalabuy948/blog/content/posts/single-file-chat-in-elixir-phoenix/index.md

   end
 ```

-As for the updates as prommissed we will use [Phoenix.PubSub](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) as we will need to tell to our clients what's going on like new message was added to the view and old ones were deleted.
+As for the updates as promised we will use [Phoenix.PubSub](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) as we will need to tell to our clients what's going on like new message was added to the view and old ones were deleted.

 To achieve that we will need two core functionalities: subscribe and broadcast.
 `subscribe` will let our clients to subscribe to our events from `MessageStorage` module

 and

-`broadcast` will enable us to send new updates into phonix PubSub.
+`broadcast` will enable us to send new updates into `Phoenix.PubSub`.

-Just jumping a bit further, once we will add Phoenix.PubSub to our star tree we will define name of that PubSub like this:
+Just jumping a bit further, once we will add `Phoenix.PubSub` to our star tree we will define name of that PubSub like this:

 ```elixir
 Supervisor.child_spec({Phoenix.PubSub, name: :demo_pub_sub}, id: :demo_pub_sub),